Here is Worldcare Travel Insurance’s guide to Chinese food!

 Also, try mutton hot pot – thin lamb slices placed into boiling soup to cook, then dipped in a sesame butter sauce Beijing is also home to many ‘snack streets’ – street and streets of ‘snack sellers’ serving every kind of food from spicy lobster to Muslim-influenced lamb dishes.

-Known as ‘su cai’ for short, this southern region food features light tastes with moderate saltiness and sweetness.
+Known as ‘su cai’ for short, this eastern region food features light tastes with moderate saltiness and sweetness.
 It was once the food of the Chinese royals.
 The traditional cuisine features soup and light stir-fries with not too many spices, retaining the fresh taste of the food.

 Try tofu dry thread soup – thin delicately sliced tofu pieces added to chicken or shrimp soup.
-Lion's head braised with crab-powder is actually many types of minced meat shaped into a lion’s head and braised in a clear soup, with a sprinkling of powdered crab to finish.
+Lion's head braised with crab powder is actually many types of minced meat shaped into a lion’s head and braised in a clear soup, with a sprinkling of powdered crab to finish.

 Another famous local dish is three roasted duck – a wild duck stuffed with a farmed duck is in turn stuffed with a pigeon, and all three are basted and roasted.
-When cooked the duck is melt-in-the-mouth, the wild duck crisp and delicious and the pigeon is delicate.
+When cooked the duck is melt-in-the-mouth, the wild duck crisp, and delicious and the pigeon is delicate.